KxSystems/docs/docs/ml/index.md

 ![Machine learning](../img/ml.png)

-**Machine-learning** capabilities are at the heart of future technology development at Kx.
+**Machine-learning** capabilities are at the heart of future technology development at KX.
 Libraries are added here as they are released.
 Libraries are released under the Apache 2 license, and are free for all use cases, including 64-bit and commercial use.

 :fontawesome-regular-hand-point-right:
 [How to set up](setup.md) kdb+/q to create a machine-learning environment using either Anaconda, Docker or a manual build